SEX WORK LAWS IN AUSTRALIA

 It is illegal for a person to seek the services of a sex worker ‘in or in the view or within hearing of a public place.’
 (Prostitution Act 2000).

-Street-based sex work offences are the only sex work offences regularly enforced in WA (see pages 44 and 50).
-If you have been charged or received a fine or notice while doing street-based sex work, or want information about conducting street-based work safely, contact Magenta.
+Street-based sex work offences are the only sex work offences regularly enforced in WA (see pages 44 and 50 of the linked report).
+If you have been arrested, charged or fined, or want information about street-based work in WA, contact Magenta.